What Is Produced Water Treatment?

 Common Techniques:

-- Constructed Wetlands – Natural systems where plants and microbes treat wastewater.
+- Constructed wetlands – Engineered ecosystems where plants and microbes work together to clean water.

-- Anaerobic Digestion – Microbes decompose pollutants without oxygen, producing biogas as a byproduct.
+- Anaerobic digestion – Microbes degrade pollutants without oxygen, often producing biogas as a valuable byproduct.

 Best for: Reducing biodegradable organics and nitrogen-based compounds in moderate-salinity water.